Board of Trustees

 Dr. Grana has received numerous awards, including the Johnson & Johnson Community Health Crystal Award in 1999, the American Cancer Society Silver Chalice Award in 1999, and the Susan G. Komen for the Cure "Light of Life" award in 2009.

-Myers
+Duane Myers

 DUANE D. MYERS is President and Chief Executive Officer of M&C Insurance Agency, Inc., a full-service insurance agency, writing property, casualty and health insurance lines.
 Mr. Myers founded the company in 1983 after receiving a bachelor of arts in accounting from Rutgers University, CCAS in Camden, NJ.
 The company is headquartered in Pennsauken, NJ, and has grown to include multiple locations in South Jersey.

-Mr. Myers has devoted many years of service and support to numerous South Jersey community organizations with a strong commitment toward working with youth.
-He and his wife reside in Washington Township with their two children.
+Mr. Myers has devoted many years of service and support to numerous South Jersey community organizations with a strong commitment to working with youth.
+He supports his communities Athletic Programs and hosts and Co-Sponsors numerous community events.

 Norton